MSchmoecker/HammerTime/README.md

 ## Changelog
+0.1.3:
+- Added Auga Hud compatibility
+- Tabs are cleaned up on config change and don't need a reload anymore
+- Fixed plan pieces in PlanBuild were not available
+- Improved performance of moving pieces to the hammers

 0.1.2:
 - Fixed a rare bug that caused an index error.
 This resulted in the player not being able to spawn
 - Fixed tab names were doubled when relogging within the same game session